withastro/starlight/docs/src/content/docs/guides/overriding-components.md

    <a href="mailto:houston@example.com">E-mail Me</a>
    ```

-3. Tell Starlight to use your custom implementation in the [`components`](/reference/configuration/#components) configuration option in `astro.config.mjs`:
+3. Tell Starlight to use your custom component in the [`components`](/reference/configuration/#components) configuration option in `astro.config.mjs`:

    ```js {9-12}
    // astro.config.mjs